 This recipe makes “drop biscuits”.
 The name comes from the fact the biscuit batter is dropped onto a baking sheet, instead of being rolled and cut.

-You can use a spoon to drop about a 1/4 cup of batter onto the baking sheet.
+You can use a spoon to drop about a ¼ cup of batter onto the baking sheet.
 But I prefer to use a muffin scoop.
-Using a scoop, which looks like a large ice cream scoop, ensures each biscuit is the same size.
+It ensures each biscuit is the same size.
+And biscuits that are the same size, take the same amount of time to bake.

 How to Store Leftover Biscuits.